Max Kless

 After a month of use, is the user more capable, or merely more dependent?

 AI copilots sit right next to thought, next to the line you are about to write, the decision you are about to make.
-That proximity is not a reason to panic.
+That proximity isn’t a reason to panic.
 It is a reason to be precise.

-A good backcountry guide does not shout directions every ten meters.
+A good backcountry guide doesn’t shout directions every ten meters.
 They point when the trail forks.
 They make sure you still know where you are.
 Then they let you walk.

-But here is the part the backcountry metaphor misses: the guide’s employer is not paid by how long you stay on the trail.
-If it were, the guide would find reasons to keep walking.
-The trail would never end.
+But here is the part the backcountry metaphor misses: the guide’s employer isn’t paid by how long you stay on the trail.
+In that setup, the guide finds reasons to keep walking.
+The trail never ends.

-Calm design principles tell you how the guide should behave.
+Calm design principles tell you how the guide behaves.
 Incentive alignment decides whether the guide is allowed to behave that way.

 You need both.
 The pattern and the structure.
 The interface and the scoreboard.